reaskearth/api/README.md

 ## API Authentication

-The API uses an OpenID Connect (IODC) authentication flow whereby a username and password are used to get an access token which is then used for subsequent API calls.
+The API uses an OpenID Connect (IODC) authentication flow whereby a username and password are used to get an access token, which is then used for subsequent API calls.
 Please keep your username and password in a secure place.

 Example code used to get an access token: